 If you’re a student, choose cannabis policy issues for your research projects or papers.
 Students in your class will be exposed to the issue, and professors sometimes even use student ideas for their own research projects.

 Get published.
 Write letters to the editor of your local newspaper about the need for cannabis policy reform.
 Feel free to use any of the information in MPP’s email alerts and on our website in your letters.

 Distribute MPP literature in your community.
 Many of our pages offer printer-friendly handouts and brochures that you can download.

 If you're a talk radio listener, call in and express support for reforming cannabis laws.
 Even if the subject being discussed isn't explicitly about cannabis, many related issues can be a springboard for urging reform.
 For example, if the issue is crime, you can point out that law enforcement resources are better spent going after violent criminals than on arresting adults who use cannabis responsibly.

-- Contact MPP for help in arranging meetings with your state legislators and congressional representatives.
+Arrange meetings with your state legislators and congressional representatives.
 Personal face-to-face visits to these offices can have considerable influence on elected officials.

-- If you're a college student, join Students for Sensible Drug Policy (SSDP).
-Visit SSDP's Web site to learn about starting a chapter at your school or joining an existing one.
+If you're a college student, join Students for Sensible Drug Policy (SSDP).
+Visit SSDP's website to learn about starting a chapter at your school or joining an existing one.